-It's obvious: Butterflies and flowers were made for each other.
-As the poet pointed out, butterflies are flying flowers, and flowers are tethered butterflies.
+Butterflies and flowers were made for each other, and there are certain flowers that butterflies absolutely love to be around.
+As a French poet once pointed out, “butterflies are flying flowers, and flowers are tethered butterflies.”

 |Common Name||Latin Name|